 - Strengthen new growth coming in from the root

 Think of it less like a cure and more like physical therapy.
-It won’t undo the injury, but it makes everything work better and prevents new injuries from piling up.
+It won’t undo the injury, but it makes hair work better day to day and prevents new damage from piling up.

 Salon Quality Shampoo: What Makes It Different?